 These seven holidays and festivals keep tourists busy all month long when they visit Chiang Mai in September.
 There’s no shortage of cultural shock and heritage during the month.
 A day of about eleven and a half hours of daylight in September, a tourist can take advantage of it at these festivals, seeing the sunflowers bloom, or at night watching the floating lanterns rise up into the sky.

-Although Akyra Manor Chiang Mai is a newly opened hotel, we’re grounded in a strong tradition of hospitality.
+This newly opened boutique Chiang Mai hotel is grounded in a strong tradition of hospitality.
 Here you’re assured of:

 Enjoy the delightful customs of Akyra and Chiang Mai this September!